M. D. Moody & Sons: Dell Marine Tug & Barge Rental

 Dell Marine Tug & Barge was first located at the Bellinger Shipyard of Moody Fabrication & Machine, Inc. After selling the Bellinger Shipyard in 2013 Dell Marine Tug & Barge relocated to Arlington Marina.
 The operations of Dell Marine Tug & Barge consists of barges that are used to transport various materials such as material used to establish reefs.
 In 2008 Dell Marine transported and dropped about 600 tons of concrete pipes and storm boxes off St. Johns County, Florida to add to the St. Johns County High School reef project.
 In June 2015 Dell Marine Tug and Barge donated and transported concrete materials to a location 20 miles off St. Augustine, Florida for the establishment of a reef.

 Arlington Marina

 Arlington Marina was established in 1990 as a public marina in Jacksonville.
-MOBRO Marine acquired Arlington Marina by 1992 but then transferred ownership to M. D. Moody in 2014.
+MOBRO Marine acquired Arlington Marina by 1992 but later transferred ownership to M. D. Moody.
 Arlington Marina has a dry storage warehouse for boats with concrete floating docks complete with fuel and sewage pump-out stations.